The laundry half of the laundry room

 Cost breakdown

-Achievement unlocked!
-For the first time ever, I was actually able to save money by reusing supplies that I already had on hand! :medal_sports: For this project, I reused my oscillating multitool, orbital sander, tabletop BladeRunner saw, and trigger clamps.
+Achievement unlocked! :medal_sports: For the first time ever, I was actually able to save a good amount money by reusing supplies that I already had on hand! :money_with_wings: For this project, I reused my oscillating multitool, orbital sander, tabletop BladeRunner saw, and trigger clamps.
 I even had enough wood putty, wood glue, paintable caulk* (and caulk gun), clear silicone sealant caulk*, white duct tape, Rust-Oleum white primer for plastic, Benjamin Moore Fresh Start primer, color-matched pink and white semi-gloss paint, grippy contact paper, and glue dots leftover from previous projects !

 *Sealing the top of a caulk tube with a metal screw keeps it from drying out.